Active Learning of Discrete-Time Dynamics for Uncertainty-Aware Model Predictive Control: Introduction

-Classic modeling of the system dynamics is performed using physics-based principles~\cite{yoshida2002roverdynamics, wieber2016leggdynamics, loianno2017quadmodel}.
-While these approaches can precisely identify rigid-body systems, they fail to represent complex non-linear phenomena, such as friction, deformation, aerodynamic effects, and vibrations, that cannot be directly measured and therefore do not have explicit analytic equations.
-To circumvent this issue, recent works have investigated data-driven approaches for modeling robot dynamics with different learning paradigms, from offline~\cite{bauersfeld2021neurobem, duong2021tuninghamilton, punjani2015helicopter} to online~\cite{fu2016Oneshotlo, wang2018onlinegp, oconnell2022neuralfly} and active learning~\cite{chakrabarty2022activelearning, capone2020activelearning, abraham2019active}.
-Offline learning is the setting where the dynamics model is trained over a set of demonstration data previously collected.
-Therefore, this learning approach ensures both training over the entire data (i.e., capturing a global dynamical model of the system) and learning without posing any physical risk to the robot.
-However, offline learning assumes that the global model will remain accurate over time and therefore cannot deal with varying operating conditions that characterize most real-world environments.
-Online learning extends offline learning by continuously adapting the model during operation with new collected data, thus relaxing the need for a perfect system prior.
-However, this learning strategy treats the learned model as a passive recipient of data to be processed, hence ignoring the ability of the system to act and influence the operating environment for effective data gathering.
-Active (online) learning studies the model's ability to actively select actions to influence what data to learn from~\cite{cohn1996activelearning, ren2021survey}.
+Offline learning is a setting where the dynamics model is trained on a set of previously collected demonstration data.
+This learning approach ensures both training over the entire data (i.e., capturing a global dynamical model of the system) and learning without posing any physical risk to the robot.
+However, offline learning assumes that the global model will remain accurate over time and thus cannot handle varying operating conditions characteristic of most real-world environments.
+Online learning extends offline learning by continuously updating the model during operation with newly collected data, thereby relaxing the need for a perfect system prior.
+However, this learning strategy treats the learned model as a passive recipient of data to be processed, neglecting the system's ability to act and influence the operating environment for effective data gathering.
+Active (online) learning corrects this by enabling the robot to take actions that aid its learning process more effectively~\cite{cohn1996activelearning, ren2021survey}.
 The action selection is performed to maximize a performance gain, such as the maximum entropy~\cite{costabal2020activelearning}.
-When the actions are selected properly, the model achieves higher sample efficiency.
+When the actions are properly selected, the model achieves higher sample efficiency.